How to Bet on the NFL - How Does NFL Betting Work?

-- Totals markets are wagers on the amount of points scored in a game.
+- Totals markets are wagers on the number of points scored in a game.

-An example of an alternative market within the Totals market would be bets placed on specific teams point totals.
+An example of an alternative market within the Totals market would be best placed on specific teams point totals.
 These can be full-time totals or for first quarter or first half.